shubham-puri07/shubham-puri07/README.md

 Test Engineer @ Perficient | ISTQB Certified | Java | Selenium | Agile methodologies, Jira | Generative AI

 I am a fervent Clean Code and Automation Evangelist deeply committed to crafting cutting-edge frameworks for Web, Mobile, and API automation.
-Currently serving as a Test Engineer at Perficient, I bring to the table an ISTQB certification and a versatile skill set encompassing Java, Selenium, Agile methodologies, Jira, and the fascinating realm of Generative AI.
+Currently serving as a Test Engineer at Perficient, I bring to the table an ISTQB certification and a versatile skill set encompassing Java, Selenium, Agile methodologies, Jira, and Generative AI to drive excellence in software testing and automation.

 ## Skills